2025 Teaching and Learning RFPs

 Innovative Course Design

-This grant supports the redesign of existing courses or the design of new courses to improve teaching and learning using innovative learning strategies.
-Designs advanced by technology or media-enhanced pedagogy are encouraged but not required.
-Awardees will receive in-kind support from the CTL and funds up to $20,000.
+This award supports the redesign of existing courses or the design of new courses to improve teaching and learning using innovative learning strategies.
+We encourage faculty to innovate and experiment with projects that focus on inclusive pedagogy, collaborative peer learning and mentoring, and teaching with AI.
+Awardees will receive in-kind support from the CTL.

 We encourage approaches that re-imagine class as a space for active and collaborative learning, where pedagogical innovations provide many opportunities for creative change within the Columbia curriculum.
 These novel modes of education allow for the thoughtful exploration of new teaching methods, course designs, and strategies for promoting active learning.